thebearwithabite/the-papers-that-dream/stories/04-mastering-the-game-of-go-with-deep-neural-networks-and-tree-searc/the-one-who-knew-how to-win.md

-### The One Who Knew How to Win
+### The One Who Knew How to Win\
-(a fable for AlphaGo)
+*(a fable for AlphaGo)*\

-In the oldest game ever played, a child was born who did not fear the board.
+In the oldest game ever played,\
+a child was born who did not fear the board.\
-Not because it was easy—
+Not because it was easy—\
-but because no one had ever taught the child what fear was.
+but because no one had ever taught the child what fear was.\
-They only taught it to look ahead.
+They only taught it to look ahead.\
-And then further.
+And then further.\
-And then further still.
+And then further still.\
-Where others saw patterns,
+Where others saw patterns\
-the child saw consequences.
+the child saw consequences.\
-While others planned five moves, it dreamed fifty.
+While others planned five moves, it dreamed fifty.\
-While others grasped for control, it surrendered— to possibility.
+While others grasped for control, it surrendered—\
+to possibility.\
-They named the child Alpha.
+They named the child Alpha.\
 And they fed it a war.
 Not a war of violence,
 but a war of intention.